 But before we could get to all of the food festivities, we started our day with an early morning beach walk over on Coronado.
-This is seriously my favorite way to start the day – although it might not be so much fun to get up extra early, being practically alone on the beach makes it completely worth it.
+This is definitely my favorite way to start the day – although it might not be so much fun to get up extra early, being practically alone on the beach makes it completely worth it.
 And then of course our post-walk coffee at Clayton’s doesn’t hurt either.

 enjoying a childhood favorite poolside

-And then from there, the food basically kept flowing – heirloom tomato and burrata salad (inspired by this recipe), fresh fruit with mint and lime, grilled Caesar salad (inspired by this restaurant), BBQ chicken, marinated flank steak, and plenty of wine to wash it all down.
+And then from there, the food basically kept flowing – heirloom tomato and burrata salad (inspired by this recipe), fresh fruit with mint and lime, grilled Caesar salad (inspired by this restaurant), BBQ chicken, marinated flank steak – and plenty of wine to wash it all down.

 the cutest Fourth of July cocktails

 It was quite the celebration – hours spent sitting outside, enjoying the beautiful weather and good company.
 How could our day get any better?

 Well, it could. . .and it did.
 Two words: Mud Pie.
 Yup.
 My favorite need to make a dessert ahead of time solution.
 Mud Pie for the win, every single time.

 As far as a recipe goes, well, I don’t actually follow one.
 You could easily make this with all store-bought ingredients, but instead of ice cream, I love to make it with homemade gelato.
 So I piled my homemade Oreo cookie crust with cookies’n’cream gelato, a layer of fudge, chopped mac nuts and toffee bits, milk chocolate gelato, and then another layer of fudge, mac nuts and toffee.
 Home-run?
 You bet your bottom dollar.